MolReFlect: Towards In-Context Fine-grained Alignments between Molecules and Texts: MolReFlect

 \subsection{Chain-of-Thought In-Context Molecule Tuning}

-While it is technically possible to leverage fine-grained alignments as contexts to allow the larger teacher LLM to generate final predictions directly in a CoT manner, the teacher LLM still lacks specialized pre-training on chemical corpora and is unfamiliar with the specific output distribution of the dataset.
-Consequently, directly querying the larger teacher LLM for final generations usually leads to unsatisfactory results.
-Furthermore, the cost of directly fine-tuning the larger teacher LLM is prohibitively high, making it unaffordable for most institutions.
-Instead, we fine-tune the smaller student LLM to learn from the fine-grained alignments provided by the larger teacher LLM.
-Notably, in this phase, we prioritize the reasoning capabilities of the student LLM over their knowledge of chemistry, so it can differ from the student LLM used to calculate perplexity.
+While leveraging fine-grained alignments as context for a large teacher LLM to generate predictions directly is technically feasible, this approach has significant limitations.
+Because the teacher LLM is not pre-trained on domain-specific chemical corpora, it lacks familiarity with the desired output distribution of molecular datasets, leading to generations that often fail in structure or semantics.
+Meanwhile, fine-tuning such a large teacher LLM is also computationally expensive and inefficient.

+To address these limitations, we fine-tune a smaller student LLM to learn from the teacher’s fine-grained alignments.
+In this setup, our primary objective is to leverage the student model’s reasoning capabilities, not its chemical knowledge.
+This focus on reasoning, rather than domain expertise, leads us to select models in the 7-8B parameter range, which offer an optimal balance between capability and training efficiency.

-In contrast to In-Context Molecule Tuning \citep{li2024large}, CoT-ICMT organizes the fine-grained alignments of both the input $x$ and the context examples $C_x$ into the CoT format.
-This CoT format empowers LLMs to learn from the fine-grained alignments and the reasoning processes behind the context examples, thereby facilitating more explainable training.
-During the process of CoT-ICMT, top-$n$ similar examples are retrieved via the same retrieval strategies mentioned in Section 3.2 and then organized into the context with the CoT format to fine-tune the parameters of the smaller student LLM.
+In contrast to In-Context Molecule Tuning \cite{li2024large}, CoT-ICMT organizes the fine-grained alignments of both the input $x$ and the context examples $C_x$ into the CoT format.
+Theorem IV.2 proves that this CoT format can reduce information theoretic variance with the fine-grained alignments, thereby facilitating better performance.
+During the process of CoT-ICMT, top-$n$ similar examples are retrieved via the same retrieval strategies in \cite{li2024large} and then organized into the context with the CoT format to fine-tune the parameters of the smaller student LLM.
 Formally, similar to Eq.~\ref{eq3}, the loss function can be represented as follows: {